A Survey on QoE-oriented Wireless Resources Scheduling: Background on Scheduling Algorithms

-On the other hand, the QoE-based mathematical formulas also allow wireless systems design to be adjusted in order to improve the quality perceived by the users.
+Based on what was previously described, QoS-QoE mapping strategies and utility-based optimization can be regarded as the fundamental tools to perform the shift from QoS- to QoE-oriented scheduling.
+Ideally, one should aim at obtaining mathematical formulas that relate application, transport, and physical layer parameters to subjective quality experienced by the users.
+With these, wireless systems design can be adjusted in order to improve the quality perceived by the users.
 For instance, a closed-form expression was presented by \citet{bib:closed_form} concerning the probability of timely transmission of video sequences as a function of the users' allocated bandwidth.
 As a consequence, and given a certain QoE requirement based on the probability of timely delivery and the received video stream quality level, the aforementioned expression allows to infer the number of users that can be accommodated in the wireless access system, as well as it can be used to design admission procedures, bandwidth pricing policies, and cell dimensioning.
 In \citep{bib:qoe_fairness}, a general fairness metric is formulated for shared systems, which satisfies QoE-relevant properties, assuming that estimated QoE values are known.
 This QoE fairness metric may be adopted when comparing different resource management techniques in terms of their fairness across users and services, although it says nothing about how good the system is and thus needs to be considered together with the achieved (e.g., mean) QoE in system design.